 ALAMEDA -- Oh, how things can change in six weeks.

-Prior to the start of the season, Derek Carr was preparing for what many had deemed a "make-or-break" season.
+Prior to the start of the season, many had deemed it a "make-or-break" one for Derek Carr.
 After years of wide receivers being shuffled in and out of Oakland, Carr finally was expected to have an arsenal of playmakers at his disposal.
 A group that was expected to be there for years to come.

 The Raiders had gone from Michael Crabtree, Seth Roberts, Jordy Nelson and Cordarrelle Patterson, to Antonio Brown, Tyrell Williams, Hunter Renfrow and J.J.
 Nelson, not to mention tight end Darren Waller.

 But six weeks into the season, things look a little different for the Raiders at the receiver position than they expected.

 Brown went AWOL and got released prior to the start of the season.
 Williams was shuffled from the No. 2 receiver to the No. 1 and has been battling a foot ailment for the past three weeks.
 Nelson fought injuries before being cut, and Renfrow has faced some normal rookie growing pains.

 Head coach Jon Gruden has brought in Trevor Davis and Zay Jones by way of in-season trades, leaving Carr to develop new chemistry on the fly after a summer spent throwing passes to Brown, Williams, Nelson and Ryan Grant, who also has since been cut loose.

 The revolving door at wide receiver is something Carr got used to early in his career, and something he's trying to make the most of once again.